Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Introduction

+In this paper, our main objective is to extend previous analyses that used the homogeneity scale to constrain cosmology by considering a broader portion of the angular homogeneity index $D_2(\theta)$.
+While homogeneity is only recovered asymptotically on large scales, the $\Lambda$CDM framework successfully describes structure formation on scales below the homogeneity scale, apart from deeply nonlinear regimes where modeling becomes challenging.
+Therefore, it is important to determine an appropriate minimum scale threshold above which the model remains valid, and thus can be reliably used to derive cosmological constraints.
+In this context, we investigate how the angular homogeneity index $D_2(\theta)$ can be used to constrain cosmological parameters.
+Note that this approach exhibits a reduced bin-to-bin correlations compared to the traditional two-point correlation function (2PCF)~\cite{andrade2022angular,Shao:2023sxk,Shao:2024qrd}.

-Moreover, it is worth mentioning that, in redshift space, the clustering of matter tracers exhibits distortions due to their peculiar velocities, which serves as a powerful probe for testing theories of gravity on large scales.
+For instance, in redshift space, the clustering of matter tracers exhibits distortions due to their peculiar velocities, which serves as a powerful probe for testing theories of gravity on large scales.
 This effect is called redshift-space distortion (RSD).
 There are two main aspects of those distortions, depending on the scale studied.
 On large scales, galaxies are falling into large gravitational potentials, which tend to sharpen their distribution along the line-of-sight in redshift space, a result that is known as Kaiser effect \cite{kaiser1987clustering}.
 On small scales, the random velocity dispersion of galaxies along the line of sight leads to the so-called Finger-of-God (FoG) effect~\cite{ballinger1996measuring}.